anuraghazra/github-readme-stats/CONTRIBUTING.md

 > NOTE: If you are contributing your theme just because you are using it personally, then you can [customize the looks](./readme.md#customization) of your card with URL params instead.

-## Any contributions you make will be under the MIT Software License
+## Any Contributions you make will be under the MIT Software License

 In short, when you submit changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.